 - Dissociative anonymity (“You don’t know me”) – this anonymity takes away so much filter from a human.
 Accountability is not felt because it’s being blanketed under the online persona.
 Some use it as justification for bad behavior saying, it’s just their online identity.

-- Invisibility (“You can’t see me”) – this presents so much vulnerabilities of abuse.
-Once a person is invisible, most of the time, all preconceived notions of decency is thrown out the window.
+- Invisibility (“You can’t see me”) – this presents so many vulnerabilities of abuse.
+Once a person is invisible, most of the time, all preconceived notions of decency are thrown out the window.